this post may contain affiliate links. Please read my disclosure for more information.

 This recipe for Old-Fashioned Ice Box Coleslaw has been around a long time.
-It is a tangy slaw that keeps in the refrigerator for up to a week and goes great with just about any meal as a side dish.
+It is a tangy slaw that keeps in the refrigerator for up to a week or longer and goes great with just about any meal as a side dish.
 I love making this to go with baked beans on the 4th of July but it is good for any holiday.
-Just the fact that it keeps up to a week is good because you have it on hand to go with sandwiches, hot dogs and burgers anytime.
+Just the fact that it keeps for so long is good because you have it on hand to go with sandwiches, hot dogs and burgers anytime.
 Each time I make this slaw I have forgotten how much we enjoy it and I hope you do, too.

 1/2 of a large head of cabbage or 1 small head chopped or grated (I just chop mine)